-You are required to report gross program income earned and expended on the Federal Financial Report (SF-425)3 submitted each quarter.
+You are required to report gross program income earned and expended on the Federal Financial Report (SF-425) submitted each quarter.
 How you complete the report depends on when you earn and spend the program income and the status of your award.
-Using the example above where you earned \$5,000 from registration fees, you would enter the total amount of program income earned (\$5,000) on 10.1 and the total amount of program income expended on line $10.m.^4$
+Using the example discussed earlier in which you earned \$5,000 from registration fees, you would enter the total amount of program income earned (\$5,000) on 10.1 and the total amount of program income expended on line 10.m.

 Program income earned and expended must be reported on a cumulative basis.
 You must manually enter these cumulative amounts each quarter, as the SF-425 form does not automatically calculate these amounts.
-For example, if \$5,000 in program income was earned in the 1st quarter and \$10,000 was earned in the 2nd quarter, you would add those amounts together and enter \$15,000 as earned on line 10.1 of the 2nd quarter's SF-425.
-Similarly, if you spent \$5,000 in program income in the 1st quarter and an additional \$10,000 of program income in the 2nd quarter, you would enter \$15,000 as expended on line 10.m of the 2nd quarter's SF-425.
+For example, if \$5,000 in program income was earned in the 1st quarter and \$10,000 was earned in the 2nd quarter, you would add those amounts together and enter \$15,000 as earned on line 10.l of the 2nd quarter's SF-425.
+Similarly, if you spent \$5,000 of program income in the 1st quarter and an additional \$10,000 of program income in the 2nd quarter, you would enter \$15,000 as expended on line 10.m of the 2nd quarter's SF-425.
+See table 1 for explanation of what to include in form SF-425.

-In the event of an audit or other award compliance review, your agency should maintain detailed records that identify the specific project activity source (e.g., conference registration fees) and the amount of all program income generated.
-Line 12 ("Remarks") on the SF-425 can be useful to provide narrative explanations supporting the financial information entered.
+In the event of an audit or other award compliance review, your agency should maintain detailed records that identify the specific project activity source (e.g., conference registra-